JoePater/drone/README.md

 ## Concept

+(NOTE: The following diagrams are the view of the drone from side on, so up in the diagram is up in real life.)

 The first problem with a one-propeller drone is that the angular momentum of the blade when it starts spinning causes the body to begin to spin in the opposite direction: